Search All Site Content

 • KEI interns gain experience in the areas of event planning, data collection, economic analysis, office management, and professional writing development.

-RESEARCH INTERNSHIP: Main duties and responsibilities include, but are not limited to:
+RESEARCH INTERNSHIP: The main duties and responsibilities include, but are not limited to:

 • Under the supervision of staff members, conduct qualitative and quantitative research on political, economic, and security issues related to the Korean peninsula and U.S.-Korea relations